-Designed by the founders, the original PrimeResi website used WordPress, a theme, and a staggering number of plugins, with the subscription functionality handled by the an old outdated plugin.
+Designed by the founders, the original PrimeResi website used WordPress, a theme, and a staggering number of plugins, with the subscription functionality handled by the old outdated plugin.
 Although serving them well in the business’ early stages, an increase in the number of subscribers led to performance and user experience issues that a paying subscriber would not expect.

 Alongside the performance issues, the site’s user experience was suffering as a result of the number and varying nature of plugins being used.
-It didn’t feel consistent when browsing, and was difficult for a user to find content they had previously read without trawling through page after page of archives and listings – something that was made particularly frustrating due to the slow speed of the site.
+It didn’t feel consistent when browsing and was difficult for a user to find the content they had previously read without trawling through page after page of archives and listings – something that was made particularly frustrating due to the slow speed of the site.

 The existing platform was also unable to monitor logins and prevent a single subscriber from sharing their account with multiple users.
 Although they couldn’t be certain, PrimeResi were of the belief that many subscribers were – probably unknowingly – abusing this limitation.